The Notations comprised of (at various times):

-The Notations were an R & B vocal group from Chicago, Illinois, U.S.A.
+The Notations were a, Curtis Mayfield mentored, R & B vocal group from Chicago, Illinois, U.S.A.

 The group was formed in the late 60's and recorded unsuccessfully for a few local labels before achieving a hit nationally on the Twinight label with 'I'm Still Here' (number 26 R & B).

 In 1972, the group auditioned for Curtis Mayfield.

 They were signed by Curtom Records in 1975 to the company's Gemigo subsidiary and had hits with 'It Only Hurts For A Little While' (number 27 R & B) and 'It's Alright (This Feeling)' (number 42 R & B).